Thick hyperbolic 3-manifolds with bounded rank: Introduction

 \subsection{Minimizing simplicial ruled surfaces}

-In the 1970s, Thurston understood that the geometry of a hyperbolic $3$-manifold is in some sense controlled by the hyperbolic surfaces it contains.
+In the 1970s, Thurston understood that the geometry of a hyperbolic $3$-manifold is in some sense controlled by the negatively curved surfaces it contains.
 Most of his work involved \emph{pleated surfaces}, intrinsically hyperbolic surfaces $S \looparrowright M$ that are totally geodesic except along some lamination in $S$.
 Recently, many authors have instead turned to the more robust \emph{simplicial hyperbolic surfaces}, or \emph{simplicial ruled surfaces (SRSs)} when the underlying manifold has variable negative curvature.
-Here, a SRS is a triangulated surface that is mapped into $M$ in such a way that each edge is a geodesic segment, each triangle is ruled by geodesics, and where the cone angle at each vertex is at least $2\pi$.
+These surfaces are no longer intrinsically hyperbolic, but have intrinsic singular metrics of negative curvature.
 See \S \ref{sec:shs} for details.

-The reason these surfaces are useful is that they are ubiquitous.
-In particular, there is a family of results that allows one to interpolate between such surfaces with surfaces of the same type.
+Negatively curved surfaces in $3$-manifolds are useful because their geometry is constrained, and because they are ubiquitous.
+Early results of Thurston and Bonahon \cite{Bonahonbouts} construct pleated and simplicial hyperbolic surfaces in hyperbolic $3$-manifolds with great flexibility, and there is a family of results that allows one to interpolate between negatively curved surfaces in $3$-manifolds with surfaces of the same type.
 Perhaps the most well-known of these is due to Canary \cite{Canarycovering}, who proved that in a hyperbolic $3$-manifold without cusps, any two homotopic, $\pi_1$-injective simplicial hyperbolic surfaces that are `useful' (see \S \ref{homotopies}) are homotopic through simplicial hyperbolic surfaces.
 While Canary's argument does not directly apply to variable curvature, Agol \cite{Agoltameness} gave a slightly weaker interpolation result for SRSs in manifolds with pinched negative curvature as part of his proof of the Tameness Theorem.

-In these interpolation results, and in other manipulations of SRSs, it is convenient to consider only surfaces that are $\pi_1$-injective in $M$.
-In \cite{Somaexistence}, Soma showed that one can also work with surfaces that are `$2$-incompressible' relative to an appropriate geodesic link $\Lambda \subset M $, greatly simplifying earlier technology of Calegari-Gabai \cite{Calegarishrinkwrapping}.
+Soma \cite{Somaexistence} showed that in the absence of $\pi_1$-injectivity, one can also work with negatively curved surfaces that are `$2$-incompressible' relative to an appropriate geodesic link $\Lambda \subset M $, extending and simplifying earlier technology of Calegari-Gabai \cite{Calegarishrinkwrapping}.